LOADING ...

 A coat of the claret velvet, and breeches of brown

-They fitted with a wrinkle: his boots were up to the thigh!
+They with never a wrinkle: his boots were up to the thigh!

 And he with a jewelled twinkle,